mattva01/schooltool/src/schooltool/sampledata/README.txt

 then edit it.

-You need to run the sample data generation with an empty database, so most probably you need to remove the Data.fs* files.
+You need to run the sample data generation with an empty database, so most probably you need to remove the Data.fs file.
 Start the SchoolTool server, log in as `manager`, choose Sample Data from the developer mode menu, change the random seed if you want to, and press 'Generate'.
-Be patient, it takes several minutes on fast machines and could take 10 or 20 minutes on a slow machine.
+Be patient, it takes several minutes even on fast machines.

 When the generation is done, you'll get a summary of how much CPU time each plugin took.
 Unfortunately, generating this amount of data